 The concept of painting while drinking with a friend is amazing.
 The Paint Nite event is usually hosted in different pubs around Calgary.

 You buy a ticket which gets you all the painting supplies and a teacher.
 And you make a painting while ordering and drinking whatever you want from the bar.

-For unique Christmas gifts and supporting local artists, visit a Christmas market.
-There are many of them to choose from running November-December 2021.
+For unique Christmas gifts and to support local artists, visit a Christmas market.
+There are many to choose from running November-December.
 Here’s a comprehensive list of available markets in and around Calgary.

 Lend a helping hand in your free time and volunteer in one of many of Calgary’s organizations.
 Here’s a list of volunteering organizations that can use your help.